VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Chapter 7
-# Adding Resilience, New Bounded Contexts, and Features
+# Adding Resilience and Optimizing Performance

-*To be decided*
+*Revisiting the infrastructure and applying some lessons learned*

 # Adding Resilience and Adding Features

-The top-level goal for this stage in the journey ...
+The two primary goals for this last stage in our journey are to make the system more resilient to failures and to improve the responsiveness of the UI.
+The focus of the effort to harden the system is on the **RegistrationProcess** workflow in the Orders and Registrations bounded context.
+The focus on performance is on the way the UI interacts with the domain-model during the order creation process.

+[Possibly describe incorporating two other bounded contexts.]

 ## Working Definitions for this Chapter